Mawrth Vallis: Odyssey at Mawrth Vallis

 Colour variations in Mawrth Vallis are among the most spectacular on Mars.

-THEMIS detected hydrated minerals at Mawth Vallis and also provided images of a large outflow channel which stretches over 400 miles and 9 miles wide.
+THEMIS detected hydrated minerals at Mawrth Vallis and also provided images of a large outflow channel which stretches over 400 miles and 9 miles wide.
 The evidence for past water documented by Odyssey generated interest in landing the Mars Science Laboratory within Mawrth.
 Although Gale Crater was chosen, there is still interest in landing a rover at Mawrth Vallis and it had been suggested for the future 2020 rover landing site.

 Mars Express

 Mars Express was a two-part mission consisting of the Mars Express Orbiter and Beagle 2 lander launched in June 2003.
 While the lander portion of the mission failed, the orbiter is still in use.
 The Mars Express Orbiter consists of three instruments with the purpose of analyzing the surface and subsurface of Mars: the High Resolution Stereo Camera (HRSC), Observatoire pour la Minéralogie, l'Eau, les Glaces et l'Activité (OMEGA), and the Mars Advance Radar for Subsurface and Ionosphere Sounding (MARSIS).
 Additionally there are three instruments used for atmosphere analysis.